WenqiJiang/spatial-join-on-FPGA/test_multi_kernel/README.md

 Performance: 36.6693 ms for 1 million iteration @300 MHz -> ~12 cycles per round.
 1 Round = PE A write + PE B block read + PE B write + PE A block read.
 4 operations in 12 cycles in reasonable, especially when we don't know AXIS latency can reach 1 cycle.

+### multi_kernel_trial_13

+Similar structure to the spatial DB structure.

+Kernel PE A is standalone (like the scheduler).

+Kernel PE B contains 3 sub-PEs (like the executor), each of them forward data to

+With a loop.

+No AXIS data type.

+Has FIFO depth.

+For each read operation, check data empty.

+Succeed.

+But somehow the summary.csv does not show performance numbers.
+In C++ measurement, it takes 45 ms for 1 million iteration (~15 cycles per round trip), quite reasonable given that we have 3 PEs in kernel PE B right now.

 ### multi_kernel_trial_single_direction_3

 Single-direction AXI transfer between 2 PEs.